 This may sound like a no-brainer, but you would be shocked at what people who are listed as references will sometimes say.
 For example, I recall once contacting a candidate’s reference who proceeded to describe how the applicant was a pretty good employee except for having been involved in numerous fist-fights on the job.
 Also, it doesn’t say much for you if the reference cannot even recall who the heck you are or seems to know very little about your actual job performance.

-Another important and critical point is being sure whatever the reference will say agrees with what is on your resume and application.
-If you state you worked in a position for five years and your reference says three years, that is going to be a problem.
-Similarly, if there is a discrepancy regarding the description of the job duties you performed or the actual level of the position you held, this will also be a red flag for the interviewer.
-Even innocent disagreement between your version of the facts and those stated by a reference can look suspicious, and might even cause you to lose the job.
+Another critical point is being sure what the reference says agrees with your resume and application.
+If you state you worked for five years and your reference says three years, that’s a problem.
+If there is a discrepancy regarding the job duties you performed or the actual level of your position, this will also be a red flag.
+Even innocent disagreements between your version of the facts and those stated by a reference can look suspicious.
+Such discrepancies might even cause you to lose the job.

 Make sure the contact information for your references is accurate and up-to-date.

-From experience, I know the frustrations associated with sending out reference check request emails which result in “undeliverable email address” error messages.
+From experience, I know the frustrations associated with sending out reference check request emails.
+Many of these result in “undeliverable email address” error messages.
 Another is calling telephone numbers which have long since been disconnected.
-Or, even if the call is answered, learning that the specific reference person has retired or is no longer employed with the company.
-If you cannot even provide accurate information when trying to secure an important job, what does that say about your attention to detail and quality?
+Or, even if the call is answered, learning that the reference person has retired or is no longer employed there.
+If you cannot provide accurate information, what does that say about your attention to detail and quality?
 The easier you make it for the interviewer to obtain the necessary reference checks, the better it makes you look.
 Additionally, it may be possible more than one candidate is being considered for the job you seek.
-Don’t let your competition win out simply because no one can reach your references, making you look like the inferior applicant.
+Don’t let your competition win out simply because no one could reach your references.
+That makes you look like the inferior applicant.

 When do I provide the list of professional references?

 Maintain your list of references as a separate document, keep it updated, and provide it only when requested.
-My recommendation is to indicate “Professional references available upon request” at the end of your resume but do not actually place the references on the resume.
+My recommendation is to indicate “Professional references available upon request” at the end of your resume.
+However, do not actually place the references on the resume.
 Do not routinely send the list of references along with cover letters, resumes, and applications unless the job posting or online application system instructs you to do so.
 Also, be sure to take several copies of your reference list along with you to the job interview.
-Should the interviewers be sufficiently impressed with you to want to check references right away, having your list immediately available to hand to them both speeds up the process and makes you look even better.
+If the interviewers are impressed with you, they may want to check references right away.
+Having your list immediately available speeds up the process and makes you look even better.

 If the situation with your current employer makes reference checking a delicate matter, it may be necessary to indicate to the potential employer that such a sensitive situation exists and while you have no problem with them obtaining a reference from your current organization, you would prefer they delay doing so until such time you become a finalist for the job.
 This must be done very carefully and professionally, and under no circumstances should you ever rant or bad-mouth your current employer.
 Just politely indicate that a casual reference check could have negative repercussions for you, so you are merely requesting that any such contact with your organization be delayed unless a job offer might result.
 Most experienced interviewers are aware that such situations exist and will likely understand and honor your request without hesitation.